What You’ll Learn 🛠️

 CAN

-We can see the CAN operation mode when selecting the settings of a measurement device.
-In read-only mode, the DAQ device can only read messages from CAN data.
+We can view the CAN operation mode when selecting the settings of a measurement device.

 Digital filters